DaveBosmans/DeveloperProfile/README.md

 ## Welcome to my Developer Profile

 I'm Dave a software engineer based in the Netherlands.
 My drive is a passion for helping businesses grow through effective software solutions.
 With 3+ years of experience in developing software solutions, i have experience creating effective applications that drive business growth.

 By collaborating closely with cross-functional teams and staying up-to-date with the latest technologies, i create tailored software solutions that meet the unique needs of each business.
 From developing custom solutions to building robust systems.
 At the core my work is a dedication to delivering high-quality software solutions that make a real impact.
-No-nonsens software but software which helps business being able to work more efficient, organized and help reduce the costs to take the business to a new level.
+No-nonsens software but software which helps business being able to work more efficient, grow, organized and help reduce the costs to take the business to a new level.

 Get in touch with me via email : Dave.b11@hotmail.com.